-Best Chainsaw Review – Top 5 Sharpest List for Mar.
-2017
+Best Chainsaw Review – Top 5 Sharpest List for July, 2022 with Buying Guide

 It’s not only Leatherface (from the iconic horror movie The Texas Chainsaw Massacre) or modern-day Paul Bunyons who need chainsaws.
 These powerful tools are must-haves for homeowners whose trees need frequent maintenance, those with fire pits or fireplaces which require a constant supply of firewood, or easily-angered people with annoying neighbors (just kidding about that last one, of course).

 Whether it’s because of horror movies or statistics, many would-be “lumberjacks” are scared to even go near a chainsaw.

 The former isn’t really justifiable, naturally; after all, all you have to do repeat to yourself: “It’s only a movie.
 It’s only a movie.”
 The latter fear, though, is somewhat reasonable.
 The Consumer Products Safety Commission reports that nearly 30,000 people are injured in chainsaw accidents every year.

 But cars are dangerous, too.
 The keys to driving a car or using a chainsaw are knowing what you’re doing and doing it responsibly.
 Once you’ve learned the right proper approach and techniques, and the important safety measures to take, there’s nothing to fear from a chainsaw except the understandable urge to keep chopping things down.

 Chainsaws are categorized in two different and related ways: power source and size.

 Gas-powered models are best used for big jobs because most are designed for heavy-duty work.
 They are typically are larger and heavier, with chain bars that are between 16 and 18 inches long for “home” tasks and 20 inches or longer for professionals.